Jawad-Ahmad-M/NeuroSQL-Healthcare-Assistant/README.md

 # NeuroSQL-Healthcare-Assistant
-Neuro SQL is an AI-powered assistant that converts natural language into optimized SQL queries.
-Supports multiple databases, offers schema-aware suggestions, and helps developers, analysts, and non-technical users interact with data faster, easier, and with fewer errors.

-# NeuroSQL-Healthcare-Assistant

 NeuroSQL is an AI-powered assistant that converts natural language into optimized SQL queries.
 It supports multiple databases, offers schema-aware suggestions, and helps developers, analysts, and non-technical users interact with data faster, easier, and with fewer errors.